 - 7.5 A particular issue of importance to the community is the opportunity for the site to provide a 'village green' in the form of green open space which all the community of Boxted can use and enjoy collectively.
 It is important that this is properly maintained, so if responsibility for this is given to the Parish Council then an appropriate contribution towards its ongoing maintenance should be made. - 7.6 It is important that development is appropriately screened along its boundary, particularly along Boxted Straight Road where there is existing housing opposite.
 This will help to minimise the potential for development to have an inappropriate 'urban' feel.
 This should be done, where possible, by retaining existing trees and hedgerows and through additional planting.
-There are also trees on the site that have tree preservation orders (TPOs) on them which should be retained as part of any scheme. - 7.7 Another particular issue is the density and massing of the scheme.
+There are also trees on the site that have tree preservation orders (TPOs) on them which should be retained as part of any scheme. - 7.7 Another particular issue is the density and massing3 of the scheme.
 Policy H2 of the Colchester Local Plan (Housing Density) considers that the density of new housing schemes at locations such as Boxted which do not have good accessibility to town centres/urban gateways or to public transport should be moderated and reflect the character and density of the surrounding built form. - 7.8 A mix of dwelling sizes should be provided in line with Policy H3 of the Colchester Local Plan.
 This policy states that the mix should be informed by 'an appraisal of community context and housing need.' - 7.9 In order to help retain an element of employment use on the site, a proportion of residential units should be built with an element of 'live-work' in their design.
 This is distinct from specifically 'live-work' units which are less flexible and are considered unlikely to have a market in this location.
-Where, for example, it can be incorporated into the design, some units could have out-buildings/sheds built so that they may double up as an office. - 7.10 A particular issue of importance to the community is ensuring that affordable housing provided on the site addresses local needs.
+Where, for example, it can be incorporated into the design, some units could have out-buildings/sheds built so that they may double up as an office. - 7.10 The Boxted Housing Needs Survey suggested that all the local need for market housing was for housing of 1-3 bedrooms and the Colchester Strategic Housing Market Assessment 2013 found that 75% of need for market housing is for houses of 3 bedrooms or less.
+The policy seeks to reflect this need with an element of flexibility to assist the viability of the development and during the plan period more up to date assessments of housing need may identify a need for a different mix of dwellings. - 7.11 A particular issue of importance to the community is ensuring that affordable housing provided on the site addresses local needs.
 The Boxted Affordable Housing Needs Survey (undertaken in November 2013) identified a requirement for five units to address the affordable housing needs of local people.
 These units would need to be a mix of 1- and 2-bed properties.
-When a scheme goes ahead, the size and tenure of these units should be reviewed in consultation with Boxted Parish Council, the selected housing association and Colchester Borough Council. - 7.11 It is considered that, because this site represents the only significant opportunity for development within or adjacent to the settlements in the parish, it is imperative that the affordable housing provided addresses the needs of local people or those with a local connection as identified in the Affordable Housing Needs Survey.
-If it does not then there will be little if any opportunity for these people to access their needs locally unless an existing affordable property becomes available and they successfully apply for it.
-It is therefore considered that a 'cascade' system of allocating affordable housing should be adopted for the development, thereby giving local people the first option on the affordable dwellings. - 7.12 Parking around the adjacent Boxted Primary School is an issue for many in the community.
-It is therefore important that any development does not result in more on-street parking on the existing highway which would worsen the problems at school drop-off and pick-up times.
-On a related
+When a scheme goes ahead, the size and tenure of these units should be reviewed in consultation with Boxted Parish Council, the selected housing association and Colchester Borough Council. - 7.12 It is considered that, because this site represents the only significant opportunity for development within or adjacent to the settlements in the parish, it is imperative that the affordable housing provided addresses the needs of local people or those with a local connection as identified in the Affordable Housing Needs Survey.
+If it does not then there will be little if any opportunity for these people to access their needs locally unless an

-&lt;sup>3 'Massing' refers to the shape and size of the buildings
+3 'Massing' refers to the shape and size of the buildings